-This chapter outlines how to customize Narrator to best fit your needs, including changing how Narrator starts, how much feedback you hear when typing, whether the audio from other apps is lowered when Narrator is running, and changing Narrator commands to keyboard shortcuts of your choice.
-The chapter also provides details on using third-party text-to-speech (TTS) software to add more voices to Narrator.
+This chapter outlines how to customize Narrator to best meet your needs, including changing how Narrator starts, how much feedback you hear when typing, whether the audio from other apps is decreased when Narrator is running, and changing Narrator commands to keyboard shortcuts of your choice.
+The chapter also provides details about how to use third-party text-to-speech (TTS) software to add more voices to Narrator.

 Settings are separated into four categories: general settings, navigation settings, voice settings, and command settings.

 Some settings are also available in Windows 10 Settings—press the Windows logo key + Ctrl + N to see them.

 - Turn on the shortcut to launch Narrator.
 Start and stop Narrator using the Windows logo key + Ctrl + Enter on a keyboard, or the Windows button + Volume up button on a touch device.

 - Lock the Narrator key (Caps lock).
 You don’t have to press the Narrator key (Caps lock) to enter a command.
 For example, to move to the next link, press L instead of Caps lock + L.

 - Hear characters as you type.
 Characters are announced immediately after you type them.
 This setting can be toggled by pressing Caps lock + F12.